windwp/windline.nvim/README.md

 return colors
 ```

-If you need to define a new name of color to use on animation you need define
+If you need to define a new color to use on animation you need to define
-on colors_name function
+it on the `colors_name` function.

 ```lua